Ngorongoro in Tanzania

 1. Ngorongoro Crater Lodge

-Set in a unique elevated position on the southwestern rim of the Ngorongoro Crater, at an altitude of 2,375 metres, Ngorongoro Crater Lodge is one of Africa’s most magical properties.
-You’ll stay in opulent thatched houses with spectacular views over the region, featuring romantic private dining, attentive personal butlers, a private fireplace, electric blankets and rose petal bubble baths.
+Set on the southwestern rim of the Ngorongoro Crater at about 7,792 feet (2,375 m) above sea level, Ngorongoro Crater Lodge is one of Africa’s most magical properties.
+You’ll stay in opulent thatched houses with spectacular views over the region, featuring romantic private dining, attentive personal butlers, a private fireplace, electric blankets, and rose petal bubble baths.

 3. Tarangire National Park

-Get off the main safari circuit and head to the quieter Tarangire National Park, renowned for its incredibly concentrations of wildlife, and stunning natural scenery.
-Located in the Manyara region of northern Tanzania, less than two hours from Arusha, Tarangire National Park is often a surprising favourite for travellers.
-Many people either skip Tarangire altogether, or only visit the park for a quick morning or afternoon game drive, however we recommend staying for at least two days to take full advantage of this fantastic destination.
+Get off the primary safari circuit and head to the quieter Tarangire National Park, renowned for its incredibly high concentrations of wildlife and stunning natural scenery.
+Located in the Manyara region of northern Tanzania, less than two hours from Arusha, Tarangire National Park is often a surprising favorite for travellers.
+Many people skip Tarangire altogether, or only visit the park for a quick morning or afternoon game drive; however, we recommend staying for at least two days to take full advantage of this fantastic destination.

-During the dry season (June to October), the Tarangire River becomes the only water source for scores of animals, drawing large herds of elephants (sometimes up to 300 strong), zebra, giraffe, impala, eland and warthog there to drink.
+During the dry season (June to October), the Tarangire River becomes the only water source for scores of animals, drawing large herds of elephants (sometimes up to 300 strong), zebras, giraffes, impalas, elands, and warthogs to drink there.

-Predators, including lions and spotted hyena, gather around the river ready to strike, while leopards, cheetahs and even tree-climbing lions, can also be found in certain areas of the park.
+Predators, including lions and spotted hyenas, gather around the river, ready to strike.
+In contrast, leopards, cheetahs, and tree-climbing lions lurk in some park regions.
 African wild dogs have been sighted in the park, although it is rare to spot them.

 Top highlights

-• One of the biggest elephant populations in northern Tanzania.
+• One of northern Tanzania's largest elephant populations

 Quick facts